 The Brentwood Police Department conducts a Citizen Police Academy during the spring of each year.
-The Citizens Police Academy meets on Thursday evenings for 11 weeks for three hours each night.
+The Citizens Police Academy meets on Thursday evenings, March through May, for 11 weeks for three hours each night.
 The academy is designed to offer the citizens an explanation on how the police department functions and operates on a daily basis.
 The academy covers the following areas:

 - Department Organization

 - National Accreditation

 - Testing/Selection/Hiring and Training of Officers

 - Terrorist Threat

 The students will be able to participate in practical exercises, which include traffic stops, building searches, firearms familiarization among others.

 WE ARE ACCEPTING APPLICATIONS FOR THE 2016 CLASS.
 IF YOU ARE INTERESTED IN APPLYING FOR THE 2016 CLASS YOU MAY DO SO USING THE LINK BELOW.
 THE DEADLINE TO APPLY IS FEBRUARY 26, 2016.